 Career Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) lists border patrol agents as a subset of police and detectives (www.bls.gov).
-From 2014 to 2024, police and detectives are expected to see four percent growth in total employment, which is slower than the average for all professions.
+From 2018 to 2028, police and detectives are expected to see five percent growth in total employment, which is about fast as the average for all professions.

 Border patrol agents are eligible for rapid promotion during their first three years of employment, according to the CBP.
 Promotion to supervisory positions is available to experienced and high-performing officers.